IKoshelev/ts-mapping-types/README.md

 ```

-Problems, however, arise if you need to narrow down specific property types in an array elemet.
+Problems, however, arise if you need to narrow down specific property types in an array element.

 ```typescript
 type Subject = {